This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 - To add even more flavor, try adding a bit of butter, fresh herbs, and garlic to the pan while the steak sears – or use my premade garlic butter.
 Serve the charred herbs with the steak– they’re crunchy and delicious!

-Wagyu Beef Recipes FAQ
+Wagyu Ribeye Steak FAQ

 The best way to cook a Wagyu steak is the way you’re most confident cooking beef!
 I highly recommend reverse-searing your steak, unless you have a smoker to smoke them in.
 Reverse-searing and smoking both use low heat to ensure even cooking and temperature control, making them both beginner-friendly and restaurant-quality!